microsoft/xr-development-for-beginners/5-csharp-foundations/4-making-decisions/README.md

     //code that runs if none of the above conditions are met }
 ```

 *[Example with new analogy or continuing the previous analogy]*

 ### Switch case statement

-Switch acts similar to the previous statement chain, by checking a value rather than a condition against a list of cases.
+**Switch** acts similar to the previous statement chain, by checking a value rather than a condition against a list of cases.
 If no matching case is found, then it moves on to execute the default case.
+The following is the syntax for a `switch` statement:

 ```csharp
 switch (value)